 Types Of Lakes In The White Mountains Arizona

-The White Mountains of Arizona are home to a variety of stunning lakes that make for an unforgettable experience.
+Arizona’s White Mountains are home to a variety of stunning lakes that make for an unforgettable experience.
 Take the Hawley Lake, for example – its crystal clear turquoise waters and surrounding pine trees have been known to captivate visitors from all around.

 But it’s not just Hawley lake; there’s the larger Big Lake, which is popular amongst boaters and those looking for some outdoor relaxation.
 Further up in the mountains lies Crescent Lake, one of the most secluded spots in this area and perfect for anyone seeking peace and quiet.